September 11-12, 2022

-AAMVA’s Board of Directors convened April 20-21 in Arlington, Virginia to consider strategic, programmatic, and financial matters important to ensuring AAMVA is effectively supporting members.
-Topics covered and key decisions reached during this time are summarized below.
+AAMVA’s Board of Directors convened in August (8/22) and September (9/11-12) to complete their work for the fiscal year and frame future initiatives.
+They met with key federal and association stakeholders in the interest of AAMVA’s members and discussed strategic priorities.
+Topics covered and approved actions during this time are summarized below.
 These are not formal meeting minutes.
-For information on approved minutes from past meetings, please contact us (and select Member Services from the drop-down menu of subjects).
+For information on approved minutes from past meetings please contact us (and select Member Services from the drop-down menu of subjects).

 Fiduciary Governance and Transparency

 Following a review of AAMVA’s current fiscal year spending to date, the Board discussed and approved AAMVA’s FY2023 spending plan embodied in the FY2023 budget.
 For the current year, AAMVA projects an operating loss of approximately $3.3 million, an amount that is better than originally anticipated and is consistent with the Board’s multiyear strategy to draw upon a modest amount of financial reserves to augment member-focused activities.
 AAMVA’s Investment Portfolio declined in value this year, driven by the volatile investment market and economy; with the help of its investment managers, AAMVA adjusted its portfolio to help mitigate some of the market risk and position AAMVA for long-term gains.